-Figure 7: Comparison of different delivery modes for a varying share of required truck deliveries driver of computation times.
+Computation time.
+Runtime increases significantly for a mixed planning (i.e., MTR and MTR OT) as soon as truck deliveries are required.
+The actual locations of individual customers are the main driver of computation times.
 Single customers can significantly increase the problem complexity and the respective runtimes if they require truck delivery and cause a large detour for the truck.
 For example, for MTR, the standard deviation across the 20 instances relative to the average objective value increases by 25% when the share of truck deliveries increases from 0 to 12%.
 In line with this, runtimes for MTR OT are higher due to the potential additional truck stops.
 STR on the other hand reveals a decrease in runtime as more truck deliveries are outsourced to a separate routing problem.